bjpchoi/pHd-Ricci-flow/README.md

 See manuscript for more details.
 (Prepared for the Journal of Neural Engineering.)

-Note: some code may be unformatted -- final versions will involve modular refactoring.
+Note: some code may be unformatted -- final version will involve modular refactoring.